E-Car Club Membership Agreement Terms and Conditions

 - Cancelling the Booking or reducing the Booking period

-- If you wish to cancel a Booking or reduce the Booking period for a vehicle then provided you give us at least 24 hours notice before the scheduled start time of the Booking there will be no associated costs.
+- If you wish to cancel a Booking or reduce the Booking period for a vehicle then provided you give us at least 24 hours notice before the scheduled start time of the Booking (or 15 minutes after the booking is made – if on the same day) there will be no associated costs.

 - If you give us less than 24 hours notice before the scheduled start time of the Booking you will be charged the usage fees for the full Booking period.